OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_dependencies.md

 ### 2.3 Supported references

-As the platform uses .NET Core, all references that run on an Internal data source will have to be compiled against one of the following:
+Due to our platform's usage of .NET Core, all references that run on an Internal data source will have to be compiled against one of the following:

 - **.NET Core 1.0 - 2.1**
 - **.NET Standard 1.0 - 2.0**